isovector/certainty-by-construction/src/book/4-relations.lagda.md

       trans : Transitive _~_
 ```

-It's easy to show that `_≡_` forms an equivalence relation, since we came up
+It's easy to show that `type:_≡_` forms an equivalence relation, since we came up
-with the idea by thinking about `_≡_` in the first place.
+with the idea by thinking about `type:_≡_` in the first place.
 The hardest part here
-is wrangling the namespacing, since we now have two things called `refl`: the
+is wrangling the namespacing, since we now have two things called `ctor:refl`: the
-specific definition for `_≡_`, and the abstract property from `IsEquivalence`.
+specific definition for `type:_≡_`, and the abstract property from `type:IsEquivalence`.
-We can dodge the issue by renaming the `PropositionalEquality` module down to
+We can dodge the issue by renaming the `module:PropositionalEquality` module down to
-`PropEq`:
+`module:PropEq`:

 ```agda
   module Example₃ where